-- example, how will an unconscious person be rescued, after falling into a net?
+- an unconscious person be rescued, after falling into a net?
 How will a person be rescued after falling in a fall arrest harness? - First Aid provision understanding of what to do in the event of a person being suspended in fall arrest harness for more than five minutes: conscious and unconscious.